bjpzhao/coursera_getting_and_cleaning_data/README.md

 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Running the script
-* Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder with "data".
+* Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-* Make sure the folder "data" and the run_analysis.R script are both in the current working directory.
+* Make sure the folder "getdata-projectfiles-UCI HAR Dataset" and the run_analysis.R script are both in the current working directory.
 * Use source("run_analysis.R") command in RStudio.
 * You will find two output files are generated in the current working directory:
  - 1. merged_data.txt (7.9 Mb): it contains a data frame called cleanedData with 10299*68 dimension.